Establishing Legitimation

 In addition, without legitimation, the child does not automatically have the right of inheritance from the father.
 The father also has no right to custody or visitation.
 The father still has the responsibility to financially support the child.

-You Must Petition The Court
+You Must Petition the Court

-In order to show legitimation, you must file a Petition For Legitimation with the court.
+In order to show legitimation, you must file a Petition for Legitimation with the court.
 Your attorney can help you put together documentation that proves you have been significantly involved with your child.

 Keep in mind that you must properly place the mother in notice of your petition as she has the right to attend every proceeding.
 As with all matters pertaining to children, just because you file a petition does not mean you will be automatically granted rights.
 The court always strives to make a decision based on what is in the best interests of the child.